deanrather/software-development/Software Development Life Cycle.md

 ### Version Tags
 - Named `<Major>.<Feature>.<Build>`
 - Created when an item is completed and merged into the Version Branch
-- Used to test the item
+- Used to test the item, and the version

-### Version Cards
-- Named `<Major>.<Feature>.<Build>`
-- Created at the top of the Version List when the version is tagged
-- Can contain changelog
-- New & Changed Items go above Version Card

 ---